Lenthalls Dam: History

+Originally called the Burrum No 3 Dam, the dam and lake were named after the pioneering family in the district.

+The Lenthalls Dam was constructed in two stages, with Stage 1 completed in 1984 and Stage 2, completed in 2007, which installed the spillway gates and raised the dam wall by 2 m.
+A further upgrade was completed in 2015 and comprised modifications to the spillway gates.

+The dam wall is 31.6 m high and 445 m long.
+The resultant reservoir has a maximum capacity of 28411 ML when full and covers 766 ha, drawn from a relatively small catchment area of 518 km2.
+Due to its small size and an average depth of 4 to 5 m, it takes a short time in moderate rain events to fill Lake Lenthall to 100% capacity.
+The spillway comprises five controlled gates with an ogee crest and concrete lined chute, capable of handling 2500 m3/s of water.

-The dam and lake were named after the pioneering family in the district.
-The dam was constructed in 1984 on the head waters of the Burrum River and raised by 2 m in 2007.
-In January 2013 due to heavy rain from ex Tropical Cyclone Oswald, the lake reached its highest recorded level of 30.4 m which was 4.4 m over the spillway.
+In January 2013 due to heavy rain from ex-Tropical Cyclone Oswald, the lake reached its highest recorded level of 30.4 m, that was 4.4 m over the spillway.

-The lake has a relatively small surface area of 766 ha, an average depth of 4 to 5 m.
-Its main purpose is to supply for town water for Hervey Bay and surrounding townships within the Fraser Coast Region.

-Fish stock
+Recreation

-It is stocked with Australian native fish such as barramundi, bass, golden perch and silver perch under the Queensland Governments stocked impoundment permit scheme.
-Other aquatic species which inhabit the lake include spangled grunter, saratoga, Krefft's turtle, Flinders Ranges mogurnda, rainbow fish, fire tail gudgeon, long finned eel and many more.
+The reservoir is stocked with Australian native fish such as barramundi, bass, golden perch and silver perch under the Queensland Governments stocked impoundment permit scheme.
+Other aquatic species which inhabit the lake include spangled grunter, saratoga, Krefft's turtle, Flinders Ranges mogurnda, rainbow fish, firetail gudgeon, long finned eel and many more.
 The lake is home to a myriad of reptiles, insects, bird life and mammals.

-Angling

 A Stocked Impoundment Permit is required to fish in the dam.

-Other fauna

 A significant black-breasted buttonquails reside within the dry vine rain forests on the ridges overlooking Lake Lenthall.